You can use the Location Tool and the Line Tool to measure Nearmap's 3D imagery. This articles explains how and covers:

 - Relative height - the difference in height between both ends of the line in meters, kilometers, feet, yards, miles, or nautical miles.

-You can choose the colour of the line.
+- You can choose the colour and brightness of the line.

 Once you are done, you can zoom in and out, pan, and tilt, and the line will still be there.

 Use the Area tool to measure the area, perimeter and pitch of a surface on Nearmap’s 3D imagery.

 - To access the Area tool, go to the location you want, then use the compass tool to switch to 3D view.

 - When you are in 3D view, click the Area tool.